-Criteria JORC Code explanation Commentary Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-In the late 1990s Kenmare held a joint venture over the Nataka deposit with BHP.
-BHP conducted exploration work on the deposit for several years.
-The work was of a high quality and BHP were able to take advantage of their experience with other titanium resources to conduct initial metallurgical testing and mineralogy of the minerals at Namalope.
-Geology Deposit type, geological setting and style of mineralisation.
+Criteria JORC Code explanation Commentary Geology Deposit type, geological setting and style of mineralisation.
 Mineralisation at Nataka is hosted in dune sands forming part of a very large dunal feature, approximately 50km long, 10km wide and 100m high, located 2.5 - 3km inland from the Mozambique Coast.
 This dune has been subjected to moderate weathering and is now red-brown in colour and is generally known as the "Old Red Dune" or "Deck Sands'.
-Local geology Unit 2 forms the host unit for the mineralisation with HM concentrated in a thick, planar body approximately 10km by 3km in the northern half of the dune west of the Namalope orebody.
+Local geology Units 2 and 3 form the host unit for the mineralisation with HM concentrated in a thick, planar body approximately 10km by 3km in the northern half of the dune west of the Namalope orebody.
 HM grade is diffuse with relatively low variability and the host unit extends from surface to base of the dune pile.
 There is some evidence of reworking on the northern side of the dune where it terminates against the Larde River flood plain.
 Slimes content varies both laterally and vertically with a trend to higher slimes toward the base of the deposit and on the northern side of the deposit.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Delineation of heavy mineral deposits requires many thousand shallow drillholes, most of them with moderate or low-grade intercepts.
 The information is best presented in plan view, where all the relevant information can be presented in a more concise form - see drill plan below.
 The plan summarises the grade information as a "metal factor", classified by grade x thickness.
-The grade is HM%, with a threshold at 2% HM (values below this are not included and would give a "0" value).
-The thickness value is the total aggregate intercept in the drillhole exceeding the 2% threshold.
-Only those depth intervals exceeding 2% HM are included in the thickness value.
+The grade is composite HM% within the resource orebody per drillhole.
+The thickness value is the total aggregate intercept of the drillhole within the orebody.